 Admission Requirements & Details

 The information regarding admissions below may provide a better idea of the candidates Pacific University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into Pacific University.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted